google/trillian-website/content/application/add-tamper-checking-to-a-package-manager.md

 ## How to further strengthen

-* **Encourage external monitors** - to carry out a full audit of the hash database, re-calculating all the hashes in the tree and ensuring they re-create the tree head.
+* **Encourage external verifiers** - to carry out a full audit of the hash database, re-calculating all the hashes in the tree and ensuring they re-create the tree head.
-* **Notify code authors about new releases** - if an author's account is hacked and a malicious version is released, notifying the author makes it more likely the malicious update is detected.
+* **Notify code authors about new releases** - Code authors are uniquely qualified to verify whether an update is legitimate or not.
+If an author's account is hacked and a malicious version is released, notifying the author makes it more likely the malicious update is detected.
 * **Make code diffs visible** - making it easy for members of the community to glance at what actual code has changed between versions makes it more likely malicious code will be spotted.
 * **Introduce a feedback loop on failures** - sharing verification failures with people familiar with the whole system takes the burden off the end-user and makes it more likely malicious changes will be detected.